hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 The orchestra quieted as the star lanterns dimmed.
 The large box across the tables lit up to reveal the Augusts in their ceremonial capes, arrayed beside the Rostrum of the Prime August.
 The Prime August herself stood haloed by Wisdom, the constellation glimmering behind her.

-“Good evening\!” her voice boomed to fill the void that the bells had left behind, enhanced by the invisible gates that conducted only sound placed all around the room.
+“Good evening!” her voice boomed to fill the void that the bells had left behind, enhanced by the invisible gates that conducted only sound placed all around the room.
 Hers was a voice of command without oppression, power without force.
 In the pause that ensued were no murmurs; even the threads of thought emanating from the guests had honed to the sharp and steady violin string of keen attention.
 “Esteemed students, distinguished Augusts, honorable guests.
 The Academy welcomes you.
 Tonight, we celebrate excellence.”

 All about her, Irena felt thoughts buzzing in response.